fiveshotsofespresso/servicenow_midserver/README.md

 * servicenow_midserver::download: Handles downloading the MID Server ZIP and extracting it to the right location.
 * servicenow_midserver::config: Handles the MID Server configuration file.
-* servicenow_midserver::install: Handles the installation of the MID Server.
 * servicenow_midserver::service: Handles the MID Server service.

 ### Parameters